Raymond-Xrh/Raymond-Xrh.github.io/_posts/2024-12-1-Daily Reflection.md

 Notes on Option Vol and Pricing:

 - Notional value (index) = cash price * point value
-- Distinction between stock-type settlement and futures-type settlement: variation; stock-type pnl unrealized until liquidated
+- Distinction between stock-type settlement and futures-type settlement: futures-type pays variation; stock-type pnl unrealized until liquidated
 - In NA, all options are stock-type settled, even with futures underlying; when using options to hedge futures position still need to pay futures variation.

 2025.1.7